MGlolenstine/userspaceio/README.md

 to run Triple Axis Accelerometer & Gyro MPU-6050 sensor example.

 ## pwmio
-I wasn't able to find a good C library that handled hardware PWM, so I worte one based on /sys/class/pwm.
+I wasn't able to find a good C library that handled hardware PWM, so I wrote one based on /sys/class/pwm.
 Your SBC must support hardware PWM and be exposed to the kernel via /sys/class/pwm.